baba-dev/datadoggo/README.md

 # DataDoggo - Complete information of our planet Earth, Visualized !

+You may save your time and install the prerequisites for the DataDoggo application in a Python Virtual Environment.
+Use the below commands to run a local version of DataDoggo on your system :

+pip install virtualenv
+virtualenv datadoggo
+source datadoggo/bin/activate
+pip install -r /datadoggo/requirements.txt

 ## Datasets & Last Updated :
                 *   Population Analysis : 2022